 In particular, theeco-friendliness assessment tool (EFAT) developed by Rocca et al (2023) assesses the environmental sustainability of cosmetic products, based on the results of a Life Cycle Assessment (LCA).
 This tool highlights critical processes such as the acquisition of raw materials and the primary packaging process, offering avenues for improving product sustainability.

 This study was carried out thanks to ideXlab open innovation platformIdeXlab, which has produced a wealth of high-quality scientific and technical publications.
-IdeXlab offers a unique opportunity to share and capitalize on knowledge, while facilitating access to the solid, global research essential to meeting tomorrow's challenges in sustainable cosmetics.
+IdeXlab offers a unique opportunity to share and capitalize on knowledge, while facilitating access to the solid, global research that is essential to meeting tomorrow's challenges in sustainable cosmetics.
 The ideXlab solution also enables fruitful collaborations between industry and academia.

 Summary written by